-But D. answers her own question somewhat by stating that she feels ecstatic when she’s referred to as a woman and all the pronouns that go with it (she, her).
+But why the gender neutral use?
+D. answers her own question somewhat by stating that she feels ecstatic when she’s referred to as a woman and all the pronouns that go with it (she, her).
 Sometimes, she says, one has to go to no uncertain terms to drive home that point (i.e. “I’m female; please consider me as such”).

 And that got me to thinking… I’ve mentioned on here before (like, say, here and here) that I prefer being referred to in feminine pronouns when I’m dressed up as Allison; I’ve always felt it adds to my confidence in presenting as the female gender.
-But I admit I’ve never considered what job- or skill-descriptive words I would want to prefer.
-I mean, “she” and “her” are one thing, but words like hostess and actress felt to me like something else.
+But I admit I’ve never considered what job-specific or skill-descriptive words I would want to prefer.
+I mean, “she” and “her” are one thing, but words like “hostess” and “actress” felt to me like something else.

 And then, I thought about D’s situation and view and I came to the conclusion that there is something empowering about being a hostess instead of a host.
 “Hostess,” to some, may be as archaic as hula-hoops and beehive hairdos.
 But that word still has an element of grace and strength, not to mention empowerment and, in D’s case, acceptance by others.

 So, if I were in D’s high heels, would I want to be referred to as a hostess?
 Well, I’m starting to think that way.
 Just as much as I prefer “she” and “her” as pronouns, I would think “hostess” (and not “host”) would be a pretty powerful confidence-builder for me.
 Would I insist or demand that term?
 Well, perhaps.
 If I were in D’s situation and were part of an all-female (or all-female-identifying) host group, I would voice my desire to my colleagues to prefer that feminine term… but only if they would go along and do the same.
 That way, we would be more than just hostesses.
 We would be a team.